32.3 C

 There is a common misconception that chronic fatigue sufferers are just bound to their bed all the time.
 This is not always so.
 Some are capable of functioning on a daily basis but there is a limit to their energy expenditure.
 For example, if the day takes up a lot of energy, the effects can be felt after two or three days.
 You might appear that you are doing okay, but once the pain hits, it’s hard to manage it.

-Also Read Tips for Dealing with Menopause Symptoms
+Also Read Tips for Chronic Inflammation

 Micromanaging